Azhary1994/playwright-saucedemo/README.md

 - Focused only on [https://www.saucedemo.com](https://www.saucedemo.com)
 - The Order confirmation is already covered in the checkout test
-- I Assumed that all of the requested scenarios are seperate tests so that is why I made it into different files/tests.
+- I Assumed that the requested scenarios are different tests so that is why I made it into different files/tests.
--
+- I Added only 3 tests to the smoke and the rest 12 to the regression just to show the idea of grouping/tags

 ---